 5. Users needed multiple sizes of posters for different touchpoints (banners, social media, billboards, etc)

-Our next step was to speak with our identified target users to validate our assumptions, as well as fill in any knowledge gaps that we had.
-The goals of our research were:
+Our next step was to speak with our identified target users to validate our assumptions and fill in knowledge gaps.
+Based on these interviews, we discovered that the asset request and design process looked like this 👇🏽

 image showing the scenario when detials changed after the asset had been created by the design studio team